 The Aintree Festival has been a particularly successful one for all of us at @sevenbarrows and BUVEUR D’AIR was very good on Thursday.
-He’ll probably be finished for the season now and we’ll work back from the Stan James Champion Hurdle next season to try to retain his crown.
+He’ll probably be finished for the season now and we’ll work back from the Unibet Champion Hurdle next season to try to retain his crown.
 MIGHT BITE was brilliant and there was no naughtiness after the last this time; he jumped like a buck and we might look at the big £1 million bonus with him which means he could start off at Haydock in November.
 He’s a very exciting prospect, that is for sure.

 RATHER BE deserved to win the Handicap after a mishap at Cheltenham and we’ll have a look at the program book before making a decision what we do next with him.

-It’s a quiet day for us on Saturday with just four runners heading up to Aintree so let’s hope it’s a case of quality over quantity!
+It’s a quiet day for us on Saturday with just four runners heading up to Aintree Festival so let’s hope it’s a case of quality over quantity!

 2:25-CULTIVATOR & LOUGH DERG SPIRIT (Mersey Novice Hurdle)